-One of the largest wasp species found in the New England region, ground hornets measure up to two inches in length as adults, with females growing slightly larger than males.
+One of the largest wasp species, ground hornets measure up to two inches in length as adults, with females growing slightly larger than males.
 The ground hornet has a black body featuring yellow markings on the thorax and resembles a yellow jacket in appearance (only larger in size).
 Three pairs of yellowish legs extend from the sides of the body, while the wings are reddish-orange or brownish.
 Female ground hornets boast a stinger at the rear of their abdomen.

 What does a ground hornet eat?

 The female ground hornet employs her stinger primarily to paralyze cicadas, which the stinging insect carries back to the nest to use as a food source for newly hatched larvae.
 Ground hornets capture cicadas prior to laying eggs to ensure the availability of food as soon as the larvae hatch.
 While ground hornet larvae feed on cicadas, adults consume the nectar of flowering plants.

 Male ground hornets, while aggressively territorial toward each other, try to attract and mate with passing females during late summer.
 After mating, females begin digging burrows and catching cicadas in preparation for the laying of eggs.
 Ground hornets construct a row of cells or chambers at the end of the burrow, place a cicada inside each cell, and lay an egg directly on the paralyzed animal.

 Larvae hatch from the eggs in about three or four days and feed on the live cicada.
 Newly hatched ground hornets remain in the nest for at least 10 months, as the newborn larvae overwinter in the underground burrow, complete the pupal stage of the life cycle the following spring, and become sexually mature adults about a year after hatching.
 At 10 to 12 months of age, ground hornets emerge from the nest to mate and begin the life cycle for a new generation.